What Are Reading Sunglasses?

 Step 2: Choose a Lens Type

 Fully magnified reading sunglasses have your magnification throughout the entire lens and therefore have the widest line of vision, so you don’t have to move your head from side to side as you read.
-Fully magnified sun readers work best for those who want to only wear their sun readers while they’re reading materials.
+Fully magnified reading sunglasses work best for those who want to only wear their readers while they’re reading materials.
 Think: reading while poolside.

-Bifocal reading sunglasses are perfect for those who want to keep their sun readers on the entire time they’re outside.
-The lower portion of the lens has the magnification of your choice while the rest of the lens is unmagnified.
+Bifocal reading sunglasses are perfect for those who want to keep their readers on the entire time they’re outside.

 Polarized reading sunglasses not only help you to see clearly, but will also help fight glare caused by the sun reflecting off of solid surfaces or water.
 Those with eyes sensitive to light should consider a pair of polarized sunglasses.